sigmacomputing/sigmaquickstarts/site/sigmaguides/src/embedding_1_prerequisites/embedding_1_prerequisites.md

 Node.js (Node) is an open-source, cross-platform, back-end JavaScript runtime environment that runs on a JavaScript engine and executes JavaScript plaintext outside a web browser, which was designed to build scalable network applications.

-Node is going to allow us to set up a local web server that will make a web page available that we will use to securely embed our Sigma content.
+With Node, we are able to set up a local web server that will make a web page available, that we will use to securely embed our Sigma content.

-### Create Top Level Project Folder
+### **Create Top Level Project Folder**
 Create a new folder on your local system where we will store individual project folders as we progress through the QuickStart embedding series.

 Each QuickStart in the series should end up with it's own folder.